 - Expand the Filter Applied tree.

 - Under the Content Filter section, you can filter by Tag, Type, Endpoint, and Policy to get to a subset of the content you want to view and deploy.

 This section lists the Content category based on the content type.

 This section lists all the associated Content Endpoints.

-- After you select the content filters, you can add a tag and then click Apply.
+- After you select a content filter, you can add a tag and then click Apply.

 A tag is associated when a content is created.
 A tag-based filter is useful when you want to search.
-However, you can still add the tag even after content creation.
+However, you can still add the tag even after creating content.
 You can also manage bulk tags for all content and older versions.